gitlabhq/gitlabhq/doc/administration/monitoring/performance/grafana_configuration.md

 ![Grafana data source configurations](img/grafana_data_source_configuration.png)

-## Apply retention policies and create continuous queries
+## Apply retention policies and create continuous queries (InfluxDB only)

 If you intend to import the GitLab provided Grafana dashboards, you will need to set up the right retention policies and continuous queries.
 The easiest way of